supercargo/guice-persist-jooq/README.md

 ## Basic Usage
 See [Guice Persist](https://github.com/google/guice/wiki/GuicePersist) and [Transactions and Units of Work](https://github.com/google/guice/wiki/Transactions) for a reference on the basic semantics of the Guice Persist extension.

 In your module, install a new `com.adamlewis.guice.persist.jooq.JooqPersistModule` and then provide bindings for `javax.sql.DataSource` and `org.jooq.SQLDialect`.
+Optionally, a binding for `org.jooq.Configuration` can be provided, to customize the creation of the `org.jooq.DSLContext` instance.
 Then write `@Inject`able DAOs which depend on `org.jooq.DSLContext`.

 ## Example